Cuyahoga gets its $1M brownfield allocation

 While Central Avenue and East 67th Street are closed to traffic as a precaution, dozens of daily freight and passenger trains continue to roll by the factory.
 Its 60-foot-tall brick walls stand only 25 feet from the center of the nearest of two parallel NS tracks, city documents show.

-The city on May 11 issued an emergency demolition permit to B&B Wrecking & Excavating Inc. of Cleveland to take down the three-story brick structure.
+The city on May 11 issued an emergency demolition permit to B&B Wrecking & Excavating Inc. of Cleveland to take down the three-story brick structure at the street corner.
 The demolition and removal of debris is expected to cost $437,840 and take five to 10 working days to complete, according to plans submitted to the city.

-Once the main building is down, the Brownfield funding will allow the Cuyahoga Land Bank and property owner Site Readiness for Good Jobs Funds to conduct comprehensive Phase I and II environmental assessments, asbestos and regulated-materials surveys, plus remedial planning of the 2.45-acre site.
+Once the main building is down, the Brownfield funding will allow the Cuyahoga Land Bank and Site Readiness Fund to conduct comprehensive Phase I and II environmental assessments, asbestos and regulated-materials surveys, plus remedial planning of the 2.45-acre site.

 There are other historic structures and walls on the site which could be kept and repurposed or demolished depending on the Brownfield-funded assessments.
 A new user of the site has not been publicly identified.